 A number of groups use the excellent Sports facilities at the School.
 Sudbury Fields is used by local primary schools and Harrow District Schools for football trials, training and fixtures.
 St Georges Primary School use the facilities on a regular basis.
 A local Sixth Form College uses Sudbury Fields for their moderation day.
 Middlesex County trials for boys and girls take place there.
 The fields are used by Harrow Borough Cricket squads and local maintained schools, we also host; the Middlesex schools cricket county plate finals, some of the Borough cricket finals and a U14 county cup cricket competition as well as hosting the Middlesex schools cricket meetings and the AGM.
 The new all-weather hockey pitch is used extensively by Harrow Hockey Club, giving them a home ground for the first time in a generation, as well as for other district and county training and competition fixtures, including primary school fixtures.
 A number of local prep and primary schools use the swimming pool.

 The Lyonian Pavilion is used on a regular basis to host training days for the Harrow Virtual School and the Harrow Safeguarding Children Board.
+It is also used as a polling station for elections.

 The Music School is the venue for ABRSM and Rockschool music exams and is used by local community organisations for Music Festivals and other events.